holochain/docs-pages/src/pages/get-started/index.md

 ```
 :::

-Go ahead and press <kbd>Y</kbd> to accept creating a link.
-This creates a pointer from the original post that comment is replying to.
+Press <kbd>Y</kbd> to accept.
+This creates a link from the original post that comment is replying to.

 Next you will see: